KoustavCode/pyenvcomp/README.md

 ║ Jinja2                │ 2.11.2  ║
 ╚═══════════════════════╧═════════╝
 ```

-Visuals in actual terminal would look a bit different than the above output visual.
+Visuals in the terminal would look slightly different than the above output visual.

-## **Future versions**
+## Future versions

 In the upcoming versions following features will be added:

-1. Compare directly from ```Requirements.txt``` file
+- [ ] Compare directly from `requirements.txt` file
-2. Warning messages will be provided if any depricated version of any module is being used.
+- [ ] Warning messages will be provided if any deprecated version of any module is being used.

-Inspired by problems faced while doing r&d at my workplace :nerd_face:
+Inspired by problems faced while doing R&D at my workplace! :nerd_face: